 Make sure that:

-Payment gateways provide businesses with a secure way of taking payments from customers over the internet.
+Payment gateways provide eCommerce businesses with a secure way of taking payments from customers over the internet.
 More importantly, it makes life unbelievably easier for merchants to offer multiple payment options with minimal stress.

 While there is a concern about the cut into a business bottom line, you gain greater leverage from a wider market by accepting a broader scope of payment options.
 The world is digital, and failing to address customer needs can be a dealbreaker for modern businesses.